BWZN/OniManga/README.md

 Group Members: Pak Alexander

-Onimanga is an online manga store.
+OniManga is an online manga store.